 - He raised cash.
 He had a portfolio of small office buildings that had equity in them.
 He sold all but one of them at less than his target price and reinvested the proceeds.
 He kept one building to house the office for the construction operation.

 - He sold the company.
 Harbor converted to an employee-owned business.
 Jim figured that he needed his people to make sacrifices alongside him, so he sold the company at a reasonable price and took a note for the proceeds.
 He then used part of his time to mentor the employees on the myriad judgments good business leaders make.

 I haven’t spoken to Jim in years, (After all, we were never close.
-He was my landlord in a beautiful office building that was in fact the one that he retained through his crisis.)
+He was my landlord in 4 Key Things to Know About Landlord Representation Services in San Francisco in a beautiful office building that was in fact the one that he retained through his crisis.)
 But here’s an update: I looked Harbor up on the Internet, and it appears that they are thriving: still employee owned, still innovative, and now award-winning.